Blog

 In Florida, compensation is typically broken down into three main categories: economic, non-economic, and punitive damages.
 Each type covers different kinds of losses.
 Economic damages handle your direct financial costs, like medical bills.
 Non-economic damages address the personal, non-financial toll of the accident, such as pain and suffering.
 Punitive damages, which are reserved for cases of extreme negligence like drunk driving, are meant to punish the at-fault party and discourage similar behavior in the future.
 An experienced attorney can help you identify all the damages you are entitled to and build a strong case to recover the full amount you deserve.

-Economic Damages: Covering Your Bills and Lost Wages
+Covering Medical Bills and Lost Wages

 Economic damages are the most straightforward part of a personal injury claim because they cover your tangible, out-of-pocket expenses.
 Think of these as any accident-related cost that comes with a receipt or a bill.
 You can seek compensation for a wide range of financial losses, including all your past and future medical bills, from the initial emergency room visit to ongoing physical therapy.